Home

 Replacing what was pulled based on a history does not lie, but building to a forecast, especially with long lead time products or within a dynamic market, is high risk and exposes a lot of variation.
 Therefore, excess inventory is carried all the time resulting in a constant, higher level of cash tied up than a BTO or Pull System and a higher level of excess inventory when a product becomes obsolete.

 Inventory is a lagging metric.
-It is a result of inputs and is not a variable switch that can be controlled itself without serious risks customer.
+It is a result of inputs and is not a variable switch that can be controlled itself without serious risks to customer delivery timeliness.

 The metrics should be on-time delivery of suppliers, indirect material stability, Kanban card audits, or on other important leading indicators that cover most valuable organizational value streams.